Can You Get Rid of Eyebrow Bugs?

 After shaving, apply antiseptic aftershave lotion, as the name implies.
 Discard disposable razors that collect hair, dead skin cells, and Demodex.

 It is best to minimize excessive facial oil.
 When kept under control, demodicosis is barely noticeable.
 To reduce the chance of mite proliferation, preventive measures are suggested:

 - Cleanse face twice daily with non-soap cleanser like Neutrogena cleansing bar.

 - Exfoliate periodically to remove dead skin cells.

 People are more inclined to shampoo their scalp (where Demodex may also reside) than exfoliate eyebrows.
 Following clinical manifestations (itching, flaking, etc.), mites may be temporarily eradicated with topical insecticides, especially crotamiton cream, or permethrin cream (lice treatment).
 Topical or systemic metronidazole can show some efficacy.
 In severe cases, such as those with HIV infection, oral ivermectin may be recommended.

 Probiotic creams contain live cultures of good bacteria.
 Prebiotics contain ingredients that accelerate growth of the helpful germs that already live on your skin.
 Clay masks theoretically draw toxins from dead mites out of your skin.
 It is doubtful that this eradicates Demodex.
 Whether you have a proliferation or not, there is good reason to wash your face twice a day, shampoo scalp twice a week, wash bedding weekly, and vacuum mattresses and furniture frequently.
-There is wisdom in a mother’s nightly admonition to wash your face and brush your teeth before going to bed.
-With or without Demodex, you can be A Bit More Healthy.
+Wise mothers teach children to wash their faces and brush their teeth before going to bed.
+With or without Demodex, you can be A Bit More Healthy by following good hygiene.